Biswajits-Hub/terraform/README.md

 # terraform
-this is a complete ci/cd using terraform
+this is a complete ci/cd using terraform.